 Honors Cord Program

-Our community blood supply is significantly impacted by the 143 schools that host blood drives.
-More than 27,000 units have been donated - this represents 28% of the total blood collected yearly by the South Texas Blood & Tissue Center (STBTC).
-We are proud to honor your support with the Honors Cord Program!
+Our community blood supply is significantly impacted by the schools that host blood drives.
+More than 27,000 units of blood have been donated.
+This represents 22% of the yearly total blood collected by your community blood center.